 credite, and reputation, that of fourtie, threescore, or a hundred Maides,

-going to the wood ouemight, there haue scarcely the third part of them returned home againe vndefiled.
+going to the wood ouemight, there haue scarcely the third part of them returned home againe vndefiled.‘

-The Maypole in the Strand seems to have survived until the beginning of the Civil War, (1644) when it was destroyed.
-But at the Restoration of Charles II another huge Maypole was joyously erected 134 ft high (41 metres) there and danced around till 1713 when it was replaced.
-And sold to Isaac Newton who used it to support the biggest telescope in Europe which was erected in Wanstead by a friend.
+The unraised pole seems to have survived until the beginning of the Civil War, (1644) when it was destroyed.
+But at the Restoration of Charles II a new and huge Maypole was joyously erected 134 ft high (41 metres) in the Strand.
+This was danced around till 1713 when it was replaced and the original sold to Isaac Newton who used it to support the biggest telescope in Europe which was erected in Wanstead by a friend.

 And that, my friends, is how you get from Superstition to Science in one easy story.